 The Awesome Mix Vol. 1 which is Star-Lord’s mixtape, has some catchy tunes from the 70’s.

-Well written dialogue containing jokes got me laughing.
+Well written witty dialogue containing jokes that got me laughing throughout.

 Th opening credits sets up the tone for the movie shifting appropriately from drama to comedy.
 D.C.
 Films if you’re reading this, take some notes on balancing the tone for each of your movies.

 The climax has one of the best variations of the David Vs. Goliath, not involing one on one, but five on one which raises the stakes.